 Figure 36: Box-plot diagram of order spectrum.
-Each point represents the total energy for orders associated with a fault in a particular experiment
+Each point represents the total energy for orders associated with a fault in a particular experiment.

 A fault threshold is thus required that will clearly separate, for all fault situations, the maximum energy of a non-faulty element (bearing, shaft, etc.) from the minimum energy of a faulty element.